niuchuangnn/M3FM/README.md

 ```

 ## Prepare Data
-Download the zip file through this [link](https://drive.google.com/uc?export=download&id=1QJer00vxumElsZIvdpdJLcD_6jeCbX4j), manually unzip or run ```python unzip_demo_data.py``` to unzip it under the root folder.
+Download the zip file through this [link](https://drive.google.com/uc?export=download&id=1BqEtw6SXaqeh-deqRjihD7vy6j2HCmWa), manually unzip or run ```python unzip_demo_data.py``` to unzip it under the root folder.
 Then, you will have ```~/M3FM/demo_data```.

 ## Run Demo

 The first example is the prediction of lung cancer risk with multimodal data from the NLST dataset.
-The ground truth is defined as the clinical evidence that the patient was diagnosed with lung cancer within 1 year after screening.
+The clinical evidence is that the patient was diagnosed with lung cancer within 1 year after screening.
 Here are the inputs:

 ```shell